Unimog: 1972 – MB Trac

 Despite originally being designed as an agricultural vehicle, the Unimog had more success as a multi-purpose tool carrier.
 To actually serve the agricultural market, Daimler-Benz designed a completely new agricultural tractor in 1972, the MB Trac.
 It is a body-on-frame design trac-tractor, has four big wheels of the same size, and all-wheel-drive, a slim bonnet, and an angular driver cab.
 In contrast to conventional tractors the cab is situated between the axles, similar to comparable four-wheel-drive tractors.
 There is no articulation between the front and rear sections, instead, the MB Trac has conventional steering.

 A wide range of MB Trac tractors were offered, ranging from the entry model MB-trac 65 to the top model MB Trac 1800 intercooler.
 Daimler-Benz later merged the MB-trac with the agricultural machinery activities of Deutz AG.
 The manufacturing of the MB Trac series ceased in 1991.

 1974 – Heavy series

 In 1974, Mercedes-Benz presented the new Unimog U 120.
 It was the first model of the "heavy duty" Unimog series 425.
 The heavy duty series, or simply "heavy" series, extended the Unimog model lineup.
-The characteristic "edgy" bonnet introduced with the heavy Unimog series remains am Unimog style element to this day.
+The characteristic "edgy" bonnet introduced with the heavy Unimog series remains a Unimog style element to this day.

 The series 425 have a 2810 mm wheelbase, 9 t permissible maximum mass and an OM 352 Diesel engine producing 120 PS (shortly thereafter 125 PS as U 125).